Ernst-Wilhelm Reinert: Early life and career

 Ernst-Wilhelm Reinert was born 2 February 1919 in Cologne-Lindenthal, at the time in the Rhine Province of the Free State of Prussia.
 He was the son of an executive secretary (Obersekretär) with the Deutsche Reichsbahn (German Reich Railway).
 After attending school in Leverkusen-Schlebusch, he completed his vocational education as a metalworker.
 With the beginning of his vocational education, Reinert learned to fly glider aircraft with the National Socialist Flyers Corps (NSFK), completing his A, B and C-license for glider aircraft.

 Following the compulsory Reichsarbeitsdienst (Reich Labour Service), Reinert volunteered for military service of Nazi Germany with the Luftwaffe in early 1938.
 Eight days after joining, he was discharged on medical grounds which required an operation.
 In January 1939, he was admitted to the Reichsschule für Motorflug (motor powered flight school of the Reich) at Bielefeld where he attained his A/2 license.
-On 14 April 1939, Reinert was called back into the Luftwaffe, at first serving with a Fliegerausbildungsregiment (flight training regiment), and received three months of recruit training.
+On 14 April 1939, Reinert was called back into the Luftwaffe, at first serving with a Fliegerausbildungs-Regiment (flight training regiment), and received three months of recruit training.
 He was then trained as a fighter pilot at various flight and fighter pilot schools.
 (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.)